-Inside The Private Chat Rooms Trump Supporters Are Using To Manipulate French Voters
+Inside The Private Chatrooms Trump Supporters Are Using To Manipulate French Voters

-Welcome to “The Great Liberation Of France”.
+Welcome to “The Great Liberation Of France.”

-1. BuzzFeed News was recently given access to a chat room called “The Great Liberation Of France,” which is hosted on a Slack-like messaging platform called Discord.
+1. BuzzFeed News was recently given access to a chatroom called “The Great Liberation Of France,” which is hosted on a Slack-like messaging platform called Discord.

 2. The head of this particular Discord group is a user that goes by @trumpwin2016.
-BuzzFeed News has reached out them for comment.
+BuzzFeed News has reached out to them for comment.

 3. The large majority of the work being done in “The Great Liberation Of France” is based around creating fake Facebook and Twitter accounts to manipulate French social media users.

-4. The users in “The Great Liberation Of France” want to create as much chaos on social media as possible to make right-wing candidate Marine Le Pen and her supporters, the Front National, seem like the most legitimate voice in French politics.
+4. The users in “The Great Liberation Of France” want to create as much chaos on social media as possible to make right-wing candidate Marine Le Pen and her supporters in the National Front (FN) seem like the most legitimate voice in French politics.

-5. In screenshots provided to BuzzFeed News, as well as conversations BuzzFeed News observed in the chat room, users are creating fake accounts for two reasons.
+5. In screenshots provided to BuzzFeed News, as well as conversations BuzzFeed News observed in the chatroom, users are creating fake accounts for two reasons.

-The chat room’s admins have instructed users to make fake Facebook accounts that are “ideally young, cute girl, gay, Jew, basically anyone who isn’t supposed to be pro-[Front National].”
+The chatroom’s admins have instructed users to make fake Facebook accounts that are “ideally young, cute girl, gay, Jew, basically anyone who isn’t supposed to be pro-[FN].”
 Users are then instructed to lock down these dummy accounts so no one can tell they’re fake.
 Once they have their fake Facebook profiles, they’re told to infiltrate the comment sections of large French Facebook pages and post pro-FN memes and jokes about François Fillon, France’s current frontrunner for the presidency.

 And they’re doing something similar on Twitter, creating dozens of French-appearing sock puppet accounts.
 They then collect all of them on lists and organize campaigns to make things trend in French.

-6. They have a sub-section of the chat room just for listing their Twitter accounts so they know what all the fake accounts are doing.
+6. They have a sub-section of the chatroom just for listing their Twitter accounts so they know what all the fake accounts are doing.

 7. The group has made it extremely easy for English-speakers to participate, as well.
 They have a Google Doc labeled “MEGA GENERAL” — “Make Europe Great Again” — that they use for planning out social media campaigns.